-If you have been watching our Instagram feeds (@hikethenwine and @smilinginsonoma) you will see the Hubs strutting around in his prAna Stretch Zion Pant.
-Currently he has just 2 colors, mud and ginger but looks like they have more selection on Amazon so he might be getting another color!
+If you have been watching our Instagram feeds (@hikethenwine and @smilinginsonoma) you will see the Hubs strutting around in his Prana Stretch Zion Pant.
+Currently, he has just 2 colors, mud and ginger but looks like they have more selection on Amazon so he might be getting another color!
 The Hubs would wear these all day every day if he could get away with it!
 There’s a little bit of stretch to the pant for when he has to bend down and get into just the right position to capture ‘the shot’.
 He has hiked in light rain with these without the water going through and freezing his legs.
 They have buttons if you get hot on your hike you can roll up the pant legs a little and let some of the heat out.
-There’s also air holes in inseam to keep everything just the right temperature. 😉 Click on the link below to head over to Amazon and get a pair for yourself!
+There are also air holes in inseam to keep everything just the right temperature. 😉 Click on the link below to head over to Amazon and get a pair for yourself!

 Are you following us on All Trails yet?

 Where Else Can You Find Us?

 Don’t forget to check out the video of the hike on our Hike Then Wine YouTube channel!